Game of Thrones: Writing

-Game of Thrones used seven writers over its six seasons.
+Game of Thrones used seven writers over its eight seasons.
 Benioff and Weiss wrote most of each season's episodes.
 A Song of Ice and Fire author George R. R. Martin wrote one episode in each of the first four seasons.
 Martin did not write an episode for the later seasons, since he wanted to focus on completing the sixth novel (The Winds of Winter).
 Jane Espenson co-wrote one first-season episode as a freelance writer.

 Cogman, initially a script coordinator for the series, was promoted to producer for the fifth season.
 Cogman, who wrote at least one episode for the first five seasons, was the only other writer in the writers' room with Benioff and Weiss.
 Before Cogman's promotion, Vanessa Taylor—a writer during the second and third seasons—worked closely with Benioff and Weiss.
 Dave Hill joined the writing staff for the fifth season after working as an assistant to Benioff and Weiss.
 Although Martin was not in the writers' room, he read the script outlines and made comments.

 Benioff and Weiss sometimes assigned characters to particular writers; for example, Cogman was assigned to Arya Stark for the fourth season.
 The writers spent several weeks writing a character outline, including what material from the novels to use and the overarching themes.
 After these individual outlines were completed, they spent another two to three weeks discussing each main character's individual arc and arranging them episode by episode.
 A detailed outline was created, with each of the writers working on part of it to create a script for each episode.
 Cogman, who wrote two episodes for the fifth season, took a month and a half to complete both scripts.
 They were then read by Benioff and Weiss, who made notes, and parts of the script were rewritten.
 All ten episodes were written before filming began since they were shot out of order by two units in different countries.
 Benioff and Weiss wrote their episodes together; one wrote the first half of the script with the other writing the second half.
 They then passed the drafts back and forth to make notes and do rewrites.